Kmiecis/Unity-GameJam-2023/README.md

 ## Description
 Game created by me as a solo developer and my team, during Game Jam hosted internally by Ten Square Games in 2023

+## Theme
-Theme: What the hell has just happened?
+What the hell has just happened?

 ## Link
 The game can be played using the link below: